hyaihjq/Stronger-yolo/README.md

 Note
 =
 **I'm solving scale invariant.
 If you have a good paper, you can email me by StinkyTofu95@gmail.com.
 Thanks!<br>
-Because I'm looking for an internship, I suspend update the project. <br>
+Because I'm looking for an internship, I suspend update the project.
+If anyone is willing to recommend me to your company, thank you very much.
-If anyone is willing to recommend me to your company, thank you very much.<br>**
+If you have any problem, please read README.md carefully<br>**

 ## Improve yolo_v3 with latest paper <br>